Kh-25: Russia intervention in Syria

 Laser-guided Kh-25s were employed by Su-24 swing wing strike aircraft against anti-Assad rebels in Syria.

+Russian invasion of Ukraine

+Although rare, since August 2022, during its fight against Russian forces, the Ukrainian Air Force has been observed using radio-command-guided Kh-25MR and semi-active laser-guided Kh-25ML missiles.
+They have been spotted launched from Su-24M tactical bombers during pitch-up mode, apparently done to increase the missiles' range, as they are short-range weapons for tactical aviation.

 Vietnam People's Air Force Sukhoi Su-22M4 with a pair of Kh-25MP ARM.

 Variants

 NATO refers to all of the Kh-25 family as AS-10 'Karen' apart from the anti-radar variants.
 An "M" designation stands for "Modulnaya" – modular (seeker head).